This article talks about shortness of breath or breathlessness, about causes and treatment.

 - use home salt therapy to clean airways and reduce inflammation, for at least 7-8 hours daily

-- clean indoor air using air filters
+- clean indoor air using high quality air filters

 - slow breathing technique using abdomen muscles and regularize breathing to 14-18 breaths per minute